Net-zero emissions in Kuwait

 MODELLING

-Energy Modelling Lab develops a database for energy and GHG emissions, build consensus on ambitions and shortlist decarbonization options.
+Energy Modelling Lab develops a database for energy and GHG emissions, builds consensus on ambitions, and shortlists decarbonization options.

-We develop an energy model featuring different scenarios including rapid expansion of renewable fuel market and reduced exports.
+We develop the TIMES-KUWAIT model featuring different scenarios including rapid expansion of the renewable fuel market and reduced exports.

 SCENARIO ANALYSIS

-Analysing the different scenarios allows for informed decision making on the optimal solutions integrated across sectors.
+Analyzing the different scenarios allows for informed decision-making on the optimal solutions integrated across sectors.

 Socioeconomic and environmental impacts and co-benefits such as improved health are identified and considered.